| Callahan's 1998 Poetry ContestOur Winning Entries

 Copyright (c) 1998 Janie Bowman

 Janie Bowman is a data processing manager and a native of western North Carolina.
-She currently lives in coastal Georgia, and writes poetry in every minute of spare time she can find.
+She

 Finally, third prize goes to KA5S: